 Online Hybrid JD

-With the part-time Online Hybrid JD at Vermont Law and Graduate School you can explore your passion, supercharge your career, and make a difference in your community and the world.
+With the part-time Online Hybrid JD at Vermont Law and Graduate School, you can explore your passion, supercharge your career, and make a difference in your community and the world.

-Delivered through a mixture of online classes and three brief, in-person residential sessions, the Online Hybrid JD offers the same rigorous legal education as the school’s residential JD, but with flexibility that allows working professionals to earn a law degree without giving up their ability to earn an income or having to move to Vermont.
+Delivered through a mixture of online classes and short, in-person residential sessions, the Online Hybrid JD offers the same rigorous legal education as the school’s residential JD, but with flexibility that allows working professionals to earn a law degree without giving up their ability to earn an income or having to move to Vermont.

-*Anyone wanting to take the bar in NY, must petition the NY Bar for permission to sit for the NY Bar exam.
+*Anyone wanting to take the bar in NY must petition the NY Bar for permission to sit for the NY Bar exam.

 The Online Hybrid JD program was created for working professionals and people who have other obligations in their lives that may prevent them from doing a full-time residential program.
 The program’s hybrid (online and in-person), part-time nature allows you to manage your profession, life, and families, all while building a strong connection with fellow students and faculty.
 And by being able to maintain your career while earning your JD, you’ll be able to enter the field of law while minimizing long-term student debt.